-With this model, companies do not share their computing resources with other customers.
-This prevents their performance to be affected by the activity of other virtual machines within the same physical infrastructure; something that can happen in public cloud solutions where resources are often oversubscribed.
+The Private Cloud model offers similar advantages to owning a data center on-premises.
+When opting for this model, companies do not share their computing resources with other customers.
+This prevents their performance from being affected by the activity of other virtual machines within the same physical infrastructure; something that can happen in public cloud solutions where resources are often oversubscribed.

 Transparent and controlled costs

 Most of the workloads in businesses are predictable and, therefore, it is more cost-efficient to run them in a Private Cloud than in a Public Cloud.

 Thanks to the cloud, companies do not need to do large capital investments in purchasing and upgrading IT equipment and, at the same time, they can reduce management costs.
 However, the lack of transparency in some public cloud solutions often make cloud costs go through the roof.
 In a Private Cloud environment it is usually much easier.
-At Stackscale, for instance, we follow a transparent price structure and billing policy, so that customers know their cloud infrastructure costs beforehand.
+At Stackscale, for instance, we follow a transparent price structure and billing policy, so that customers know cloud infrastructure costs beforehand.